NixOS/rfcs/rfcs/0077-stale-issues-amendment.md

 If this first interaction has triggered further action, then this further action might trigger a notification.
 Such notification will alsways be triggered by a human.

-Consequetly any added notification over the rpe RFC state, is triggered by human intervention.
+Consequetly any added notification over the the RFC state, is triggered by human intervention.

 That is, unless the issue or PR goes stale _again_.
-But going _stale_, which means **impaired in vigor or effectiveness**, _again_ is by itself a valuable information that is beeing broadcasted implicitly by their notification.
+But going stale _again_, which means **impaired in vigor or effectiveness _again_**, is by itself a valuable information that is beeing broadcasted by the notification.

 # Supporting Data
 [data]: #supporting-data